dannvix/Nimble-Quest-iOS-Trainer/README.md

 ------------
 [Nimble Quest](https://itunes.apple.com/us/app/nimble-quest/id583638819) ia a great and addictive game.
 Lead a conga line of heroes to glory against hordes of enemies across an endless number of stages.

 However, I am done with the fxxking expensive respawning.
 It costs me 2^n crystals each time to revive without lost current progress.
 Here comes the trainer!
-Plug the USB cable and run the trainer, you are the god!
+Plug the USB cable and run the trainer, you are the god! **No jailbreak required!!**

 *By the way, sorry for Windows and Android users. lol*